xerdin442/my-first-repo/README.md

 # Github Practice
-Never used Github before.
+Using Github for the first time.
 Well, let's see what it does!